 What’s also helpful in doing competitor research is finding places where my competition is asleep.
-It’s not uncommon to find a keyword or geographical place where the competition isn’t focusing on SEO.
+It’s not uncommon to find a keyword or geographical area where the competition isn’t focusing on SEO.

-I did SEO for a multinational company and when I did my research I found that the other multinational competitors and many of the local competitors were ignoring SEO in many parts of the U.S. but were very active in Europe.
-This was because the offices in Europe had put a priority on SEO; whereas the offices in the U.S. had put their focus on direct sales and conferences, and this was common for the entire industry.
+I did SEO for a multinational company.
+When I did my research, I found that the other global competitors and many local competitors ignored SEO in many parts of the U.S. but were very active in Europe.
+This was because the offices in Europe had prioritized SEO; whereas the offices in the U.S. had put their focus on direct sales and conferences, which was common for the entire industry.

 QUESTION 5: What makes your website unique?